Man wanted in 2013 slaying of Loomis guard Hector Trochez is finally captured in Texas

-The arrest of Robert Earl Brumfield III, 25, ended a 16-month search for a man that the FBI described as one of its most wanted fugitives.
+The arrest of Robert Earl Brumfield III, 25, ended a 16-month search for a man whom the FBI described as one of its most wanted fugitives.

-Constable Mark Herman’s office said his deputies received a tip that Brumfield was at a home in Spring, Texas, just north of Houston, on Monday.
-When deputies arrived at the home, Brumfield – nicknamed “Lil Rob” – attempted to flee, but he was quickly captured, Herman’s office said in a Facebook post.
+Constable Mark Herman’s office said deputies received a tip that Brumfield was at a home in Spring, Texas, just north of Houston, on Monday.
+When deputies arrived at the home, Brumfield – nicknamed “Lil Rob” – attempted to flee but was quickly captured, Herman’s office said in a Facebook post.

-Brumfield now faces a transfer to New Orleans, where five others charged in the slaying of Hector Trochez are awaiting a federal court trial tentatively set for Nov.
+Brumfield now faces a transfer to New Orleans, where five others charged in the slaying of Loomis guard Hector Trochez are awaiting a federal court trial tentatively set for Nov.
 4.

-A Kenner resident, Trochez was shot to death in the early afternoon of Dec.
+A Kenner resident, Trochez was shot to death Dec.
 13, 2013, outside the Chase Bank branch at South Carrollton and South Claiborne avenues.

-A group of masked people fired pistols and a rifle at Trochez while he brought money to the bank’s drive-through ATMs.
-Trochez fired his .40-caliber service pistol in an attempt to defend himself, but the 45-year-old native of Honduras died after being shot once in the head.
+A group of masked people fired pistols and a rifle at Trochez as he was bringing money to the bank’s drive-through ATMs.
+Trochez, a 45-year-old native of Honduras, returned fire but died after being shot once in the head.

-Trochez’s killers to a bag containing about $265,000 and left in a stolen Chevrolet Tahoe.
-In plain view of a witness who followed them, the group then ditched the Tahoe about 10 blocks away and fled in another car.
+Trochez’s killers took a bag containing about $265,000 and fled in a stolen Chevrolet Tahoe.
+In plain view of a witness who followed them, the group then ditched the Tahoe about 10 blocks away and escaped in another car.

 Investigators learned the name of one suspect – Lilbear George – after finding his DNA on a screwdriver left in the Tahoe, which authorities recovered.
-George’s girlfriend, Jasmine Theophile, then became ensnared when she allegedly used her car to drive him and other men out of Louisiana at one point.
+George’s girlfriend, Jasmine Theophile, then allegedly used her car to drive him and other men out of Louisiana.

-Ultimately, in November 2017, the feds obtained a grand jury indictment charging George, Theophile, Brumfield, Chukwudi Ofomata, Curtis Johnson Jr. and Jeremy Esteves with roles in the hold-up that claimed Trochez’s life.
+In November 2017, the feds obtained a grand jury indictment charging George, Theophile, Brumfield, Chukwudi Ofomata, Curtis Johnson Jr. and Jeremy Esteves with roles in the robbery that claimed Trochez’s life.

-Brumfield was the only member of the group who remained at large when the indictment was unsealed at New Orleans’ federal courthouse, which handles bank-related robbery cases.
+Brumfield was the only member of the group who was still at large when the indictment was unsealed at New Orleans’ federal court, which handles bank-related robbery cases.

 Feds to seek death penalty against 3 defendants charged in 2013 slaying of Loomis guard Hector Trochez